-After taking the karting world by storm in his native Singapore, James moved up to compete at the highest levels of Karting in Europe.
+After taking the karting world by storm in Asia, James moved up to compete at the highest levels of Karting in Europe.

 In 2015 James hit the ground running during his debut single-seater season, competing in the ultra-competitive MSA Formula Championship, and in 2016 James finished 4th in the British Formula 4 Championship with Carlin Motorsport.

 After an exceptional showing of talent and pace James ended the 2017 season as both BRDC British F3 Vice-Champion and Rookie-Champion, one of only two drivers to visit the podium at least once at every round contested.

 In 2018 James moved into GT car racing in the Lamborghini Super Trofeo Championship.
 With 5 wins and 17 podiums in total, James secured the vice championships in both Asia and the Middle East and created history by becoming the first ever British Super Trofeo European race winner.